ronamosa/ronamosa.github.io/website/docs/hacker/tryhackme/corp.md

 :::info Description

-This is a write-up for the [Corp Room](https://tryhackme.com/room/corp) on TryHackMe.
+These are my notes for the [Corp Room](https://tryhackme.com/room/corp) on TryHackMe.

 Note: Task #1 is to deploy the machine.